Error reading large number of Raster files

 http_download_1444329510925_6032.png

 In this example, the RasterPropertiesExtractor is used to get the extents of the source images.
 The first RasterMosaicker has its Group By set to _min_y, so it will create a sub-mosaic for each horizontal line of source images.
 The RasterCheckPointer writes the sub-mosaics out to a disk cache.
-The second RasterMosaicker uses the smaller number of cached images to create the full mosaic.
+The second RasterMosaicker uses a smaller number of cached images to create the full mosaic.

 Because the sub-mosaics are cached to disk, only the source files required for a single sub-mosaic will be open at any given time.
 The Group By for the sub-mosaicker should be set to an attribute value that will keep the number of source images in a sub-mosaic less than the 512 file limit, while also limiting the number of sub-mosaics to less than 512.
-In this example we used each horizontal line of source images, but your source data may require a different strategy.
+In this example, we used each horizontal line of source images, but your source data may require a different strategy.

 Was this article helpful?